 Have you ever wondered about the captivating history behind Wrigley Field?
 This iconic ballpark, located in Chicago, has witnessed the triumphs and tribulations of the Chicago Cubs for over a century.
-From its humble beginnings as Weeghman Park in 1914 to its transformation into the beloved Wrigley Field we know today, this venue has seen it all.
+From its humble beginnings as Weeghman Park in 1914 to its transformation into the beloved Wrigley Field we know today, this historic venue has seen it all.
 Join us as we embark on a journey through time, exploring the rich history and unforgettable moments that have shaped Wrigley Field’s legacy.

 Early History